entrophite/EmbraceTheStorm/README.md

 ### 1.1.
 Hostility

-<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the number of hostility points per level while still keep tracking the total hostility points gained.
-In the example below the number hostility points per level is set to the sum of points required to reach the maximum level in the original game.
-The size hence is scaled with difficulty, e.g. 3100 per level in Viceroy+ (since max level is 31) and 600 in Settler (max level is 6).
+<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the number of hostility points per level (the hostility progression bar "size" of each level) while still keep tracking the total hostility points gained.
+In the example below the bar size is set to the sum of points required to reach the maximum level in the original game.
+The bar size hence scales with difficulty, e.g. 3100 per level in Viceroy+ (since max level is 31) and 600 in Settler (max level is 6).

 ```c#
 // Eremite.Services.HostilityService.GetPointsForNextLevel